April 6, 2023

 Then once the van was set up, and Kelly and Lion made it back to the van, Kelly would start cooking while Edwin would go shower first or do other cleanup tasks like laundry or organize the van.
 Then once dinner is done we’d eat in the van, and after that Kelly would go shower while Edwin did the dishes.
 We got more and more efficient throughout the trip!
 Also during the road trip, Edwin did all the driving, while Kelly did all the navigating and researching where to go.

 Advice for traveling with a pet?

-As far as traveling with a pet, we would say to do research ahead of time to see what cities/activities are the most dog-friendly.
+As far as traveling cross country with a pet, we would say to do research ahead of time to see what cities/activities are the most dog-friendly.
 You would hate to drive somewhere and find out that dogs are not allowed and someone would have to stay back with the dog or ditch the activity altogether.
 Luckily we never ran into this.
 Another big tip would be to try to get your pet acclimated to a crate ahead of time if they’re going to be in a crate during the drive.
 Unfortunately and fortunately, Lion learned to pee/poop outside within the first couple weeks of adopting him, so we never properly crate him.
 And also living in NYC, we didn’t have opportunities for him to be in a car much.
 So combining those two, Lion did not love being in a crate and driving at the same time.

 Top advice for traveling by campervan in general?